Timothy Muzie

 Timothy Lior Muzie (טימוטי מוזי; born 24 August 2001) is an Israeli professional footballer who plays as a midfielder or winger for Beitar Jerusalem.

 Early life

-Muzie was born on 24 August 2001 in Israel to a Congolese father and a South African mother, Maureen.
+Muzie was born in Israel, to a Congolese father, and a South African mother named Maureen.
 Raised by his mother, he had a bar mitzvah.
 At the age of eighteen, he obtained Israeli citizenship.

 Club career

 As a youth player, Muzie joined the youth academy of Maccabi Haifa.
 Israeli newspaper Maariv wrote in 2021 that he "was not really part of Maccabi Haifa's rotation and the club preferred that he move to another team and accumulate minutes" while playing for the club.

 In 2021, he was sent on loan to Hapoel Kfar Saba, before being sent on loan to Hapoel Nof HaGalil the same year.
 One year later, he was sent on loan to Ironi Kiryat Shmona.
 Subsequently, he signed for Beitar Jerusalem in 2023.